 Chemtronics offers solvent and water-based cleaners that are engineered to remove a wide variety of organic and inorganic residues.
 This gives you the flexibility to run different fluxes through the same cleaning process.

-Chemtronics also has a fully equipped application lab and experience lab technicians to help you identify problems and quickly find solutions.
-Equipment includes vapor degreaser, ultrasonic, batch cleaner and PVA selective spray equipment.
+Chemtronics also has a fully equipped application lab and experienced lab technicians to help you identify problems and quickly find solutions.
+Our lab contains vapor degreaser, ultrasonic, batch cleaner and PVA selective spray equipment.